The Rainbow Mountains Location

 It comprises an area of 322 square kilometres (124 sq mi).
 The locality became a quasi-national geopark on April 23, 2012 (provisional title: Zhangye Danxia Geopark).

-It was formally assigned as “Zhangye National Geopark” by the Ministry of Land and Resources on June 16, 2016, after it has reached the on-site acceptance test.
+It was formally assigned as “Zhangye National Geopark” by the Ministry of Land and Resources on June 16, 2016, after it reached the on-site acceptance test.

 Known for its colourful rock formations, it has been chosen by Chinese media outlets as one of the most beautiful landforms and tourist attractions in China.